-5.10 Children missing education
+5.10 Children missing or absent from education

-A child going missing from education, particularly on repeat occasions, is a potential indicator of abuse or neglect, including sexual exploitation.
+A child going missing from education particularly on repeat occasions, or frequently absent, is a potential indicator of abuse or neglect, including sexual exploitation.
 Solefield acknowledges its legal duty to report any pupil who fails to attend school regularly, or who has been absent without the school's permission for a continuous period of 10 school days or more.
 The school also reports pupils leaving at non-standard points in time.